-4.4.40 Als are required to conduct the PLAT beginning from a date t, no earlier than 1 January 2025, to be specified by the HKMA as set out in this subsection.
-The outcomes of the PLAT will be used for Pillar 2 purposes starting from date t.
-The Pillar 1 capital requirement consequences of assigning trading desks to the PLAT yellow zone or PLAT red zone, will apply starting one year from date t.
+4.4.40 Als are required to conduct the PLAT beginning from the same day that the amended Part 8, as introduced through the Banking (Capital) (Amendment) Rules 2023, comes into effect (see footnote 3).
+The outcomes of the PLAT will be used for Pillar 2 purposes starting from this date.
+The Pillar 1 capital requirement consequences of assigning trading desks to the PLAT yellow zone or PLAT red zone, will apply starting one year from this date.